gordicaleksa/pytorch-learn-reinforcement-learning/README.md

 ## DQN current results

-Since it takes [lots of compute and time](#hardware-requirements) to train all of the 49 models I'll consider this DQN project completed once
+Since it takes [lots of compute and time](#hardware-requirements) to train all of the 49 models I'll consider the DQN project completed once
 I succeed in achieving the published results on:
 * Breakout
 * Pong